Is your dog its ideal weight?

 If you are feeding processed food, I urge you to reconsider.
 Recently, I witnessed a sad example of what happens when your dog becomes a victim of processed food.
-I have now been recommending natural raw or cooked diet for more than 17 years, and it has become very obvious that pet food companies don’t tell us the “whole” food truth.
+I have now been recommending natural raw or cooked diets for dogs for more than 17 years and it has become very obvious that pet food companies don’t tell us the 'whole' food truth.

-Just a few days ago, I met this really nice 10 year old lab and his owner in a park.
+Just a few days ago, I met this really nice 10-year-old lab and his owner in a park.
 Let's call him Barley.
 I learned that Barley had heart disease.
-He required a five thousand dollar surgery to remove his spleen and some huge tumors on his shoulder.
-It broke my heart to see that Barley wanted to play with Skai but could hardly move.
+He required a $5,000 surgery to remove his spleen and some huge tumors on his shoulder.
+It broke my heart to see Barley wanted to play with Skai, but could hardly move.
 I learned from his owner that he was fed Pedigree because a vet told him that a raw diet was unsafe.
 The owner asked me if Skai was three years old.
-"He is going to be 10 this summer, I replied.”
+"He is going to be 10 this summer," I replied.

-If you are already feeding natural food, it will be easy to follow my recommendation.
+If you are already feeding natural food, it will be easy to follow my recommendations.
 If you intend to continue feeding dried food, read on anyway as most of the information is universal.

 How much food to start with

-Here is an example : A dog that weighs 50lbs should get approximately 500 grams of meat and raw bone in 2/3 to 1/3 ratio.
+Here is an example: A dog that weighs 50 lbs should get approximately 500 grams of meat and raw bone in a 2/3 to 1/3 ratio.

 Body Weight (lbs) x 10 = amount of meat and bones in grams to feed.

-To this, add 25% veggies which in this case is 125 gm and you will get the total of 625 gm of food per day in 1 or 2 feedings per day.
-If your dog is a more active breed or thin, you may need to feed more, sometimes up to 2x as much.
+To this, add 25 percent veggies, which in this case is 125 gm.
+This will give you a total of 625 grams of food per day in one or two feedings per day.
+If your dog is a more active breed or thin, you may need to feed more, sometimes up to two times as much.

 To evaluate your dog’s body weight, feel the ribs, touch the hips, is going to be your mantra.